Online traffic ticket payment is here!

 If it was less than two weeks ago, please proceed.

-If it was more than two weeks ago, you probably can use the online payment service, but please first call the Clerk of Court's office.
+If it was more than two weeks ago, you can use the online payment service, but please call the Clerk of Court's office.
 If we have already sent your paperwork to the South Carolina Department of Motor Vehicles, we must verify your current mailing address so we can mail you a special document ("NRVC withdrawal form") that you will need to take to a DMV office of your choice to avoid or lift the suspension of your driver's license!

 To pay your ticket online, click on the set of credit/debit card icons below: